Paying by Credit Card

 So overall, the credit card surcharge ban could save you a substantial amount if you are booking a holiday with a cruise operator who previously charged credit card fees prior to the ban.

-If you would like more information or to speak to one of our Cruise Sales Consultants about paying by credit card, you can give our experts a call on 01246 819 819 and they’ll happily answer any questions you may have.
+If you would like more information or to speak to one of our Cruise Experts about paying by credit card, you can give our experts a call on 01246 819 819 and they’ll happily answer any questions you may have.